mindee/devrel/content/writing/markdown.md

 ## Table of Content
 Some Markdown parser will gebnerate a table of content (toc) automatically for you (i.e GitHub), but you should always write them manually.
 There is no guarantee that your content will be viewed with a tool that will do the same.

+## Misc
+- Do not break your sentences at column 80 (or any other columns).
+We keep lines as long as they need to be.
+Doing so make the content responsive on different screen sizes, and give a better reading experience to our users.

 ## Text Formatting